What it's Like Working as a Ski Instructor: An Interview

 A: I started working at ski resorts as a ticket scanner when I was on break from college.
 Later, after covid hit, I realized I loved working in the outdoors [so] I became an instructor when I was about 41.
 Because of my past leadership skills, I started as Operational Superior [for ski instructors].
 My biggest roles were scheduling and supervising the instructors and their classes, as well as teaching and covering lessons [when needed].

-A: I made a list of all the resorts I would want to work at, I ranked them in order of places I would want to ski at, then I applied to my top ones.
+A: I made a list of all the resorts I wanted to work at, I ranked them in order of places I would want to ski at, then I applied to my top ones.
 I applied [to them] through Indeed and directly through [the resort's] websites.
-I [ended up picking] the most challenging place because I figured if i could ski [there], I could ski anywhere.
+I [ended up picking] the most challenging place because I figured if I could ski [there], I could ski anywhere.

 Q: What skills does someone need to become an instructor?